nuxt-community/composition-api/docs/helpers/definitionHelpers.md

 ## defineNuxtMiddleware

-Create a Nuxt plugin with types with
+Create middleware with types with:

 ```ts
 import { defineNuxtMiddleware } from 'nuxt-composition-api'